Summer Camp Parent Information

-This year, Saint Mary’s College will provide air conditioning in the hallways of Holy Cross Hall where our Fine Arts, Forensic Science, and Startup Moxie campers will be staying.
+This year, Saint Mary’s College will provide air conditioning in the hallways of Holy Cross Hall where our Fine Arts and Forensic Science campers will be staying.
 Our athletic campers will be staying in McCandless Hall.
-Please note that all campers not staying in Holy Cross Hall are encouraged to bring their own fans.
+Please note that all campers are encouraged to bring their own fans.

-Transportation to and from the South Bend Airport and Amtrak is available for an additional fee.* This service can be purchased on our summer camp registration form.
-Please note that we do not provide housing or supervision of campers before or after our summer camp sessions.
-If you are in need of additional housing for your camper, The Inn at Saint Mary’s and Hilton Garden Inn are located on campus.
+Transportation to and from the South Bend Airport and Amtrak is available for an additional fee.
+Please contact us with questions about travel accomodations by June 10th, 2022.* Please note that we do not provide housing or supervision of campers before or after our summer camp sessions.

 *Transportation is not available for Embody Summer Theology Institute

 Saint Mary’s College provides professional and nutritious meals in the Noble Family Dining Hall.
 Campers are provided “all-you-care-to-eat” meals with a wide variety of menus.
-Dietary restrictions can be listed during registration and will be passed on to the campus food provider.
+Dietary restrictions can be listed when filling out our consent forms and will be passed on to the campus food provider.
 Dining is brought to you by Saint Mary’s Dining Services, which is run by Notre Dame Dining.

-Overnight campers receive breakfast, lunch, and dinner during their summer camp sessions.
+All overnight campers receive breakfast, lunch, and dinner during their summer camp sessions.
 Day campers will receive lunch and/or dinner depending on the camp.

 A camp nurse is available during all of our overnight summer camp sessions.
 Any prescription(s) and over-the-counter medications (including vitamins, antacids, pain relievers, etc.) that your camper may take must be administered by one of the camp nurses.
-All of your camper’s health and medicine information will be collected on our summer camp registration form.
+All of your camper’s health and medicine information will be collected once you've registered for camp.

 When you check-in to your summer camp session, nurse staff will be on site collecting any medication and/or prescriptions.
 During check-out, you will be able to collect any of your camper’s remaining medication.
 Any remaining unclaimed medications will be properly discarded.